Pennsylvania Department of Human Services IBHS FAQ

 Should providers continue to send packets to Community Care when they send the treatment request to the commercial insurer?

-Yes, we are recommending that providers submit a packet to Community Care when they send the treatment request to the primary payer.
-Packets received, will be processed as usual by Community Care, including the timing and duration of the BHRS prescriptions.
-As packets are received, they will be reviewed for medical necessity and the resulting authorizations entered into the care management system.
+Yes, we are recommending that providers submit required documentation to Community Care when services are initiated.
+Documentation will be processed as usual by Community Care, including the timing and duration of the Intensive Behavioral Health Services (IBHS) order and assessment.
+Documentation will be reviewed for medical necessity and the resulting authorizations entered into the care management system.
 If providers receive claims denials for services by the primary/commercial insured, the authorization will then be in the system so that the secondary claim can be processed.

 Do providers still have to submit the various reports on services completed if the primary payer is authorizing the care?

-If you have submitted a packet to Community Care, you will be included in the various BHRS reports that we are required to send to DHS.
+If you have submitted documentation to Community Care, you will be included in the various IBHS reports that we are required to send to DHS.
 Therefore, if you have received an authorization from us, we are still requiring that you submit the various reports and follow the same policies as if we were the primary payer.

 What if the provider gets a medical necessity denial (a clinical denial) by the primary insurance?
 What should the provider do at that point?